Draconian (band): Sovran and Under a Godless Veil (2015–2020)

-On February 10, 2016, the band announced on its Facebook page that bassist Fredrik Johansson was leaving the band to spend more time with his family and due to his inability to tour with the band.
-Daniel Änghede, who provided clean vocals on the song "Rivers Between Us" on Sovran, became his replacement.
+On 10 February 2016, the band announced on its Facebook page that bassist Fredrik Johansson was leaving the band to spend more time with his family and due to his inability to tour with the band.
+Daniel Änghede, who provided clean vocals on the song "Rivers Between Us" on Sovran, became his replacement for live concerts.

-Under a Godless Veil (2020–present)
+On 30 October 2020, Draconian released their seventh studio album, Under a Godless Veil, on which Änghede participated as session bassist.

-On October 30th 2020, Draconian released their seventh studio album, Under a Godless Veil.
+Lineup changes and new album (2022–present)

-On April 26th 2022, Draconian announced that Niklas Nord had joined the band on rhythm guitar, and that longtime rhythm guitarist Daniel Arvidsson would switch to bass.
+On 26 April 2022, Draconian announced that Niklas Nord had joined the band on rhythm guitar, and that longtime rhythm guitarist Daniel Arvidsson would switch to bass.

-On May 3rd, 2022, Draconian announced that vocalist Heike Langhans would leave the band to focus on her family and her own projects, and that former vocalist Lisa Johansson would rejoin the band.
+On 3 May, Draconian announced that vocalist Heike Langhans would leave the band to focus on her own projects, and that former vocalist Lisa Johansson would rejoin the band.
+They played a special farewell set with both singers at Hellfest 2022.